Do You Want to Build a Synthesizer or Be a Synthesizer?

 The Building Blocks

-Controls volume over time.
-Not much more to it — it's the gain stage.
-The interesting part is what controls the amplifier.
+The amplifier controls volume over time.
+Not much to it on its own — it's the gain stage.
+What makes it interesting is what controls it.

 ADSR Visualization: